 During program execution, the Program Counter is used to keep track of the address of the next instruction to be executed.
-It is automatically incremented by one each time an instruction is executed except for instructions, such as "JMP" or "CALL" that demands a jump to a non-consecutive Program Memory address.
-Only the lower 8 bits, known as the Program Counter Low Register, are directly addressable by the application program.
+It is automatically incremented by one each time an instruction is executed except for instructions, such as "JMP" or "CALL" that demands a jump to a nonconsecutive Program Memory address.
+For the device with a program memory capacity in excess of 8K words, the program memory high byte address must be setup by selecting a certain program memory bank which is implemented using the program memory bank pointer bit, PBP0.Only the lower 8 bits, known as the Program Counter Low Register, are directly addressable by the application program.